Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- Looking at the 99 games he has played this season, he's hit a home run in nine of them (9.1%), and in 2.9% of his trips to the dish.
+- He has homered in 9.0% of his games this season, and 2.9% of his trips to the dish.

-- Harris II has had at least one RBI in 25.3% of his games this season (25 of 99), with two or more RBI eight times (8.1%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Harris II has driven home a run in 25 games this year (25.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on three occasions..

-- In 38 of 99 games this season, he has scored, and 11 of those games included multiple runs.
+- He has scored in 38.0% of his games this season, with two or more runs scored in 11.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.